 Around that time, I was spending a lot of time looking at websites of Scandinavian English Springer kennels when I came across the Barecho homepage.
 We were smitten with the dogs and fell in love completely with Wongan Kadenza.
 (Photo below left).
 We very cheekily emailed his owners Helene and David Bjorkman to ask if they would send him to England!!
 We were amazed and delighted when Helene replied that she would send him for a month as any longer and she would miss him far too much!
 She also offered to send his daughter, Grynet to us in whelp to a dog of our choice.
 We will never be able to thank Helene and David enough for their amazing generosity.

-Going back to waiting for Seamus to arrive, Izzie produced our first Peasblossom babies to Sh Ch Mompesson Royal Destiny.
+While we waited for Seamus to arrive, Izzie produced our first Peasblossom babies to Sh Ch Mompesson Royal Destiny.
 'Lila', Peasblossom Aria stayed with us and enjoyed a super show career.
 Really the most lovely girl inside and out and achieved her title much to our absolute delight.
 She has only recently passed away.
 We will never forget her.
 (Photo below)